Page last reviewed: December, 2025

 - Teachers

-For more detailed information, please visit the NSW Revenue Office’s website.
+For more detailed information and to use the eligibility calculators, please visit the NSW Revenue Office’s website.

 Grants to Buy First Home in Australian Capital Territory (ACT)